 We have been working on an agent facing user interface.
 The initial system was a PDF entry system.
 You literally entered data into adobe and that is how you got information downstream.
-It was an incredibly manual and time consuming process.
+It was an incredibly manual and time-consuming process.
 We took this process from three to seven days down to two hours.
 Now the system enables the customer to get a quote back within minutes.
 It was this project that opened up the eyes of everyone around here.

 We have also worked on a small proof of concept with the IBM Watson integration.
 This project has been a really awesome way to show junior developers how to use the platform.

 Right now we are replacing a system that people said we could never replace.
-We have only been working on it for three days now and people are shocked with how quickly we are moving.
-This specific project has showed people what you can do when you stop using waterfall and move to agile.
+We have only been working on it for three days now and people are shocked by how quickly we are moving.
+This specific project has shown people what you can do when you stop using waterfall and move to agile.
 We wanted to show how quickly a project can get done with little to no overhead using Digital Execution and really allowing developers to work with free reign without the process wrapped around it.

 5. Have you had any “a-ha!” moments using Mendix?